Time Series Modelling 4.52 for Ox 9 is a comprehensive package for linear and nonlinear time series modelling.

-The program comes with a platform-independent graphical user interface (GUI) — see the screenshots — and comprehensive graphics capabilities.It has special features designed to optimize the package for teaching, such as a simplified interface option, and the ability to distribute data and model specifications for classroom exercises in a single settings file - see the sample class exercises now available for download.
+The program comes with a MS-Windows graphical user interface (GUI) — see the screenshots — and comprehensive graphics capabilities.It has special features designed to optimize the package for teaching, such as a simplified interface option, and the ability to distribute data and model specifications for classroom exercises in a single settings file - see the sample class exercises now available for download.
 Alternatively, TSM can be called from a user's Ox program and return the results to the console or a text file.
+In addition, TSM offers a number of neat utilities, including a calculator with 2D and 3D graphing features, a matrix calculator, spreadsheet editing for data sets, probability and critical value look-up for all the standard test distributions, and a front-end for the Ssf state space modelling package.

 The Windows graphical user interfaces are provided by the Java Runtime Environment (JRE), which must be separately installed on the user's system (32 or 64-bit, as appropriate).
 The JRE is a free download from Sun Microsystems at http://java.com/.
 Even if your system has Java pre-installed, it's recommended to upgrade to the latest version.

-TSM is still under constant development.
-New features and refinements to the interface are added regularly, and bugs are fixed as soon as they are discovered or reported.
-This means that upgrades are posted to this site quite frequently.
+TSM is under constant development.
+Bugs are fixed as soon as they are discovered or reported and new features and refinements to the interface are added from time to time.
 The names of download files include the version number, so it is easy to check if you are up to date.
 Once you have installed the main package, upgrading is a quick and easy process.
-Under Windows, simply run install without uninstalling.
+Simply run the installation program without uninstalling.
 Your folder specifications will then be retained.
 Previous versions remain posted in case of any teething problem with the latest release.

 OxJapi (Java application programming interface for Ox) is the system used to create the TSM user interface.
 All the coding is done in the Ox language, which makes this an especially attractive way of creating free-standing applications using the Ox statistical engine and matrix computing capabilities.
 Viewed as an alternative to the 'Modelbase' class distributed with OxMetrics, OxJapi will require somewhat more programming effort by the user to achieve comparable results, but then allows much more flexibility in GUI design.
 TSM is, hopefully, a good illustration of what can be done with it.